SagarikaS1999/Pokemon-Gen1-Analysis-In-R/README.md

-# Pokémon Gen 1 Visual Analysis in
+# Pokémon Gen 1 Visual Analysis in R

 This project explores Generation 1 Pokémon through the lens of data science and visual storytelling.
 By leveraging the Kaggle Pokémon dataset and R-based visualization libraries, the analysis delves into type distributions, base stats, evolutionary progressions, and legendary status comparisons — culminating in an academic poster titled **"Exploring the World of Pokémon: Insights from Gen 1"**.